mchev/counted/README.md

 | **Data Ownership**           | ✅ 100% yours   | ✅ 100% yours   | ✅ 100% yours   | ❌ Google-owned     |
 | **Pricing**                  | Free, open source | Paid (hosted) / Free (self-hosted) | Free, open source | Free (with data trade-off) |

-## Installation
+## Installation on production

+### With any web server

 1. Clone the repository
-2. Install dependencies: `composer install && npm install`
+2. Install dependencies: `composer install --no-dev --no-interaction --prefer-dist --optimize-autoloader`
-3. Copy `.env.example` to `.env` and configure
+3. Copy `.env.example` to `.env` and configure your environment variables
 4. Run migrations: `php artisan migrate`
+5. Configure the Laravel scheduler to run every minute (e.g., using a cron job: `* * * * * cd /path/to/your/app && php artisan schedule:run >> /dev/null 2>&1`)
-5. Start the development server: `php artisan serve`
+6. Start Laravel Horizon for queue processing (e.g., `php artisan horizon`)
+7. (Optional) Set up Horizon as a daemon or service for automatic restarts

+### With Laravel Forge

+1. Connect your server to Forge and create a new site.
+2. Link `https://github.com/mchev/counted.git` repository on `main` branch and deploy the code.
+3. In the "Environment" tab, set your environment variables (database).
+4. In the "Deploy Script", ensure you have:
+    - `composer install --no-dev --no-interaction --prefer-dist --optimize-autoloader`
+    - `php artisan migrate --force`
+5. In the "Application" tab, enable "Laravel Scheduler".
+6. In the "Application" tab, enable "Laravel Horizon".
+7. Deploy your site.
+Forge will handle the rest, including keeping Horizon running and the scheduler active.

 ## Aggregation System